Using Failover Manager with virtual IP addresses v4

 The output from this step will no longer show the VIP address on the eth0 interface.

 Repeat step 3, this time verifying that the standby and witness don't see the VIP in use:

 100% packet loss occurs.
 Repeat this step on all nodes.

-Repeat step 2 on all standby nodes to assign the VIP to every node.
+Repeat steps 2, 3 and 4 on all standby nodes to verify that the VIP can be successfully assigned to and released from every node.
 You can ping the VIP from any node to verify that it's in use.

-After the test steps above, release the VIP from any nonprimary node before attempting to start Failover Manager.
+After these test steps, release the VIP from any nonprimary node before attempting to start Failover Manager.